-Regularly reviews our financial statements, and our financial and other internal controls, and regularly receives reports from management. including the Company's Senior Vice President of Technology, Innovation, and Digital Strategy and the Company's Chief Information Security Officer, on the Company's cybersecurity risks.
+Regularly reviews our financial statements, certain financial disclosures, our financial and other internal controls, and regularly receives reports from management, including the Company's Chief Information Officer and the Company's Chief Information Security Officer, on the Company's cybersecurity risks.
 Additionally, our Internal Audit Team and independent registered public accountants regularly identify and discuss with the Committee risks and related mitigation measures that may arise during their regular reviews of the Company's financial statements and audit work, as applicable.